-- Are you a low income student?
+- Are you a student with high financial need?

 If you answered "yes" to any of the above questions, the ACE program may be for you.
 The information below gives the specific details about eligibility requirements and our recruitment timelines.

 Specific Eligibility Details:

-2. Be enrolled at Loyola University Chicago or be accepted at Loyola University Chicago for the upcoming academic semester.
+2. Be enrolled at Loyola University Chicago or be accepted at Loyola University Chicago for the upcoming semester.

 4. Be considered a: